p41s4/RansomwareDB/README.md

 ## Scoring System

-The system uses a 10-point scoring system based on the following factors:
+The system uses an editable 10-point scoring system based on the following factors:
+[example]
 - Industry targeting: +3 points for attacks on the monitored industry
 - Country targeting: +2 points for attacks in the monitored country
 - Recent activity: +2 points for activity in the last 30 days